Pouring Acrylic Crash Course

 I have done a lot of mathematical thinking on your behalf (so hurray for me!)
 The folowing is a general formula to gauge how much paint you need to cover a surface area.
-(The calculation here assumes a 1mm thick film.)
+(The calculation here assumes a 1.5mm thick film which is lots.)
 First, measure your surface in centimeters, include the sides of your item if say you have a deep canvas you want covered all the way.
 Also keep in mind this can vary depending on the absorbancy of your substrate so there is wiggle room.

-Lenght in cm x Width in cm x Height of 1mm = Volume in cubic cm
+Length in cm x Width in cm x Height of 1.5mm = Volume in cubic cm

 ÷ 10 = ml Of Paint Needed.

 15cm x 15cm x 1.5mm = 337.5cm cubed ÷ 10 = 33.75 ml of total fluid needed.

 It's perfectly fine to go a little over your estimate to give yourself a little extra paint to work with.
 Once your paints are mixed, it's best to seal them up and leave them to settle over night.
 This allows all the air bubbles trapped in while mixing to escape.
 You can still go ahead and and pour right away if you can't wait, but even leaving it for an hour sealed up will help (be prepared for some air bubbles).
 If you use the silicone or alcohol additive this won't get added until just before you pour.
 The amounts again vary but it will be quite minimal: a drop or two for most silicone products, and less than 1/5th of your mixture for alcohol.
 These ratios can vary so let texture be your guage (you don't want it to be like water, that's too far).
 It will still make art but it will just look way different.
 Add the resist to each of your mixtures just before pouring and only with a minimal quick stir (a stroke or two).
 More mixing makes smaller cell pockets form and less mixing makes bigger pockets.